 Our products depend on mobile app stores and other third parties such as data center service providers, as well as third party payment aggregators, computer systems, internet transit providers and other communications systems and service providers.
 Our mobile applications are almost exclusively accessed through and depend on the Apple App Store and the Google Play Store.
 While our mobile applications are generally free to download from these stores, we offer our users the opportunity to purchase subscriptions and certain à la carte features through these applications.
 We determine the prices at which these subscriptions and features are sold.
-Purchases of these subscriptions and features via our mobile applications are generally 15-30%) of the revenue we receive from transactions processed through in-app payment systems.
-In the year ended December 31, 2022, we derived 54% of our revenue and 57% of our total bookings from the Apple App Store, and 20% of our revenue and 20% of our total bookings from the Apple App Store, and 20% of our revenue and 20% of our total bookings from the Google Play Store.
+Purchases of these subscriptions and features via our mobile applications are mainly processed through the in-app payment systems provided by Apple and Google.
+As of December 31, 2022 we paid Apple and Google, as applicable, a meaningful share (generally 15-30%) of the revenue we receive from transactions processed through in-app payment systems.
+In the year ended December 31, 2022, we derived 54% of our revenue and 57% of our total bookings from the Apple App Store, and 20% of our revenue and 20% of our total bookings from the Google Play Store.
 The timing of their payments also may change, which may negatively impact our cash receipts and working capital.
 While we do not anticipate any interruption in their distribution platforms or ability to accept customer payments, any such disruptions, even temporary, may have material impacts on our business and operations.